apigear-io/objectapi-demos/README.md

 ## Dice Demo

 The dice demo show how one interface (`Dice`) can depend on another interface (`Random`).

+The story is a device manufacturer develops an electronic dice for the gaming industry.
+The dice contains a HW random component, to make it secure.
+How can we now develop the dice effectively without depending on the HW?

 * [API](dice/apis/calculator.oapi.yaml)
 * [Initial C++ 14 Code](dice/cpp14/ini/)